ZebMcKayhan/WireguardManager/README.md

 iptables -t nat -I POSTROUTING -s 10.50.1.1/24 -o wg11 -j MASQUERADE -m comment --comment "WireGuard 'client'"
 ```
 Use your Wireguard server network ip range (change if needed) and change wg11 interface according to your needs.
-This will enable all Wireguard server clients to MASQUARADE, but will only be used if the rules are setup to route any package from WG server to WG client (meaning that the wgm rules will still determine how it shall be routed)
+This will enable all Wireguard server clients to MASQUARADE, but will only be used if the rules are setup to route any packet from WG server to WG client (meaning that the wgm rules will still determine how it shall be routed)

 save & exit.